PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed SA/PA MirrorPad checkpoint moves `_optimize_transpose_sa_pa_mirrorpad_nhwc_propagation_chains` to `passes/sinet_sa_pa_mirrorpad_layout.py`.
+A pre-extraction production audit ran all seven ordered invocations against `sinet_320_op.onnx`; the legacy owner matched zero candidates in every invocation.
+The replacement is therefore a compatibility owner and does not use the current SiNet artifact to broaden its guards.

+The resolver starts at one private NHWC-to-NCHW source adapter.
+Its exact fan-out is Mean, ReduceMax, and one source Reshape, plus the terminal Mul only for the legacy NCHW-output form.
+Mean and ReduceMax converge at a channel Concat followed by MirrorPad, NCHW-to-NHWC, Conv, and the removable singleton- channel Reshape.
+The second ADD input must be one external NHWC channel- attention value behind its own private adapter.
+The ADD result and original source are expanded to rank five, concatenated, reshaped to rank four, padded, and passed through NCHW-to-NHWC and Conv before Logistic and Mul.

+The terminal Mul supports two historical forms.
+A direct NHWC source requires an already-NHWC Logistic gate and retains its output name.
+A legacy NCHW source requires the matching gate adapter; the owner rewires Mul to NHWC, gives it a deterministic private NHWC output, and inserts one inverse adapter immediately after Mul to preserve the original NCHW output name, public output, and all downstream consumers.

+The rewrite explicitly requires a concrete singleton source channel.
+Removing the SA Reshape and channel-attention adapter is generally value-preserving only under that condition; the former raw helper did not state this invariant.
+A non-singleton candidate is now a transactional no-op instead of a potentially incorrect layout rewrite.
+Concrete shape and dynamic signature relationships are derived without a fixed spatial size.

+Both reduction axes, both MirrorPad tensors, both rank-five expansion targets, and the final rank-four target preserve INT32 or INT64 dtype while being remapped to NHWC.
+Shared constants are grouped by identity.
+Unrelated users receive deterministic clones; conflicting roles reject the plan.
+Rank-four metadata follows the proven NHWC source contract, and rank-five intermediates are explicitly layout-unknown.

+The complete plan is resolved again immediately before apply.
+Constant clone names, source provenance, unique producers, exact consumers, dependency order, public boundaries, input slots, option changes, metadata targets, legacy output names, and all five or six removals are preflighted before the first write.
+One differential `ModelIRGraphIndex`, graph-ordered candidates, a configurable 32-rewrite ceiling, success-only pruning, and Session `LayoutState` synchronization replace the full-map `while True` loop.
+All three production calls retain their ordered positions and now supply the Session LayoutState.

+Focused coverage passed with `42 passed in 0.47s`; all indexed SiNet suites passed with `703 passed in 1.76s`.
+Coverage spans FLOAT16/FLOAT32/FLOAT64, direct-NHWC and legacy-NCHW Mul forms, reversed binary and Concat inputs, dynamic signatures, external constant cloning, candidate-only and capped execution, twenty-five unsafe topology/provenance/layout/public-boundary contracts, stale-plan revalidation, legacy-name collision, differential-index validation, and LayoutState validation.
+The full architecture suite, run with the focused owner, passed with `234 passed in 47.46s`, including `192` architecture tests.
+TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed in 3.70s`.

+The sequential production conversion confirmed seven zero-match indexed invocations and produced the unchanged 449,824-byte float32 artifact with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb` and the unchanged 253,452-byte float16 artifact with SHA-256 `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+The byte identity preserves the recorded sequential `-cotof` evidence:
+`max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.